KabirYusuf/ArticleBlog/README.md

-# LevelUp Blogging Platform
+# Blogging Platform

 Developed by Yusuf Kabir Adekunle

-Welcome to the LevelUp Blogging Platform, a comprehensive blogging solution featuring a Vue.js frontend and a Java Spring Boot with FastAPI backend.
+Welcome to the Blogging Platform, a comprehensive blogging solution featuring a Vue.js frontend and a Java Spring Boot with FastAPI backend.
 This platform utilizes a microservices architecture, with distinct services for geolocation and payment processing.
+This is a project I built when I was training to be a full stack engineer.
+The project setup was done by our instructor, I collaborated with two other students of the academy to demonstrate our collaboration skills.
+I designed over 90% of the project myself.

 ## Table of Contents